MOTHERS UNION HEALTH OUTREACH - AUGUST 2024

 0 Comments

+Foundation to do monthly mobile clinics at many church locations to serve the urban and rural poor.
 For the past four years, we have not been able to take U.S. team members to our clinics for our

 annual medical outreaches.
 In 2019 and 2020, the pandemic restrictions prevented U.S. members from going.
 Since then, the worsening security situation made it too dangerous for us to go.
 However, the security threat has improved in some parts of the country and we decided to try a low-key and low-visibility medical outreach at our St. Thomas Clinic in Port Harcourt.
 The importance of this outreach to the community cannot be overstated.
 It came at a time of the year when farmers experience extreme lack of financial capacity and furthermore against the backdrop of an already impoverished community, plagued by incessant killings from terrorists and bandits.